 A Preliminary Exploration of GANs for Keyphrase Generation.
 Avinash Swaminathan, Haimin (Raymond) Zhang, Debanjan Mahata, Rakesh Gosangi, Rajiv Ratn Shah and Amanda Stent.
 EMNLP 2020.

 Uncertainty over Uncertainty: Investigating the Assumptions, Annotations, and Text Measurements of Economic Policy Uncertainty.
 Katherine Keith, Christoph Teichmann, Brendan O’Connor and Edgar Meij.
 NLP+CSS 2020 Workshop at EMNLP 2020.

-Two-Level Classification using Recasted Data for Low Resource Settings.
+Two-Step Classification using Recasted Data for Low Resource Settings.
 Shagun Uppal, Vivek Gupta, Avinash Swaminathan, Debanjan Mahata, Rakesh Gosangi, Haimin (Raymond) Zhang, Rajiv Ratn Shah, Amanda Stent.
 AACL 2020.

-Fact vs. Opinion: the Role of Argumentative Features in News Classification.
+Fact vs. Opinion: The Role of Argumentative Features in News Classification.
 Tariq Alhindi, Smaranda Muresan, Daniel Preoţiuc-Pietro.
-COLING 2020.
+COLING’2020.